-When chronic stress knocks your nervous system out of alignment and you’re left in constant stress, all hope is not lost.
-If you’re feeling stressed or anxious, like it’s hard to focus on anything, or your mood is unpredictable and your digestion is upset, then there are some step you can take to relieve these symptoms of a dysregulated nervous system.
+When chronic stress knocks your nervous system out of alignment and you’re left in constant stress, not all hope is lost.
+If you’re feeling stressed or anxious, like it’s hard to focus on anything, or your mood is unpredictable and your digestion is upset, then there are some steps you can take to relieve these symptoms of a dysregulated nervous system.
 In this post we’ll explore some of the top recommendations for how to heal a dysregulated nervous system and address its symptoms.
 Before we get started, it’s critical that you understand how the Vagus Nerve and heart rate variability (HRV) affect nervous system regulation.

 The Vagus Nerve Is Key To Healing A Dysregulated Nervous System